The Mona Lisa Foundation

 A) 210Pb measurement by gamma spectroscopy on a Lead White sample

 A Radioisotope is considered totally decayed when 12 t1/2 are passed.
-The data shown in the chart below indicate that all 210Pb isotopes present in the sample analysed are completely decayed.
-Since 210Pb has a t1/2-20.4 years, materials in the sample examined are certainly more than 250 years old, i.e. pre-1750, a dating which includes the early 16th Century.
-The materials with Pb in sample 7 are three: in the priming [2PbCO3 – Pb(OH)2]; in the Minium [Pb304]; in the upper Gray layer and in the White layer, of Lead White, Cinnabar and Carbon Black.
+The data show that all 210Pb isotopes present in the sample analysed were completely decayed.
+Since 210Pb has a t1/2-20.4 years, materials in the sample examined are certainly more than 250 years old, a dating which may go back to the early 16th Century.
+The materials with Pb in sample 7 are three: in the priming [2PbCO3 – Pb(OH)2]; in the minium [Pb304]; in the upper gray layer and in the white layer, of lead white, cinnabar and carbon black.

 B) Carbon Dating

-The use of ‘Carbon Dating’ (or ‘Radio Carbon Dating’) procedures can be a valuable tool in the art world for the complicated purpose of dating paintings.
+‘Carbon Dating’ (or ‘Radio Carbon Dating’) procedures can be a valuable tool in the art world for the complicated purpose of dating paintings.
 This is a radiometric dating method using naturally occurring radioisotope carbon -14 (14c) to determine the age of carbonaceous and other organic material, as far back as about 60,000 years.
 Though carbon dating is not conclusive as a test taken by itself, it can confirm a spread of years before which a painting could not have been executed.
-However, important questions remain about its accuracy.

-A recent example which demonstrates this exercise was undertaken among other tests on the vellum support for ‘La Bella Principessa’, a work subsequently authenticated by Professor Martin Kemp and others, as being an autograph work by da Vinci.
-The result of that test gave “… a 95.4% probability of a bracketed date of AD 1440 – 1650…” Obviously this 210- year spread cannot establish a Leonardo attribution.
+In general, carbon dating tests provide a window of years, which can be quite large.
+Other than the probability percentages of certain years within the window, there is no way to know the likelihood of each year.
+A recent example which demonstrates this exercise was undertaken among other tests on the vellum support for ‘La Bella Principessa’, a work subsequently authenticated by Martin Kemp and others, as being an autograph work by da Vinci.
+The result of that test gave “ … a 95.4% probability of a bracketed date of AD 1440 – 1650 …” Obviously this 210-year spread cannot establish a Leonardo attribution.
 However, the test does date the vellum support itself, just not the actual artwork on it.